About

 Licensed Professional Counselor

-Aliza Aberbach received a Master’s degree in Professional Counseling from Grand Canyon University and has participated in extensive CBT training in the Beck Institute.
-Aliza holds a second degree in General and Special Education.
-Aliza uses a combination of CBT and DBT approaches to assist in the treatment of a range of anxiety and mood disorders in adolescents and adults.
-Aliza facilitates weekly DBT groups for adolescents and does individual social skills training.
-Additionally, Aliza specializes in providing parents with psychoeducation and skills to better understand each child’s unique needs.
+Aliza received a Master's degree in Professional Counseling from Grand Canyon University with extensive CBT training at the Beck Institute.
+She uses CBT and DBT approaches to treat anxiety and mood disorders in adolescents and adults, facilitates weekly DBT groups for adolescents, and specializes in providing parents with psychoeducation and skills.

 Sara Schapira, LSW